andre-henriques04/andre-henriques04/README.md

 ## 🚀 What I'm Up To

-- 🏓  Launching <a href="https://pickleball-gpt.com" target="_blank">PickleballGPT</a>, a first-of-its-kind app that unifies real-time tournament data and AI-powered support
+- 🏓  Launching <a href="https://pickleball-gpt.com" target="_blank">PickleballGPT</a>, a first-of-its-kind tournament discovery platform that unifies real-time data and AI-powered search functionality
-- 🤖  Building agentic AI with CELLA, a full-stack AI agent platform with persistent vector memory and live reasoning visualization
+- 🤖  Building  <a href="https://strobe.bot" target="_blank">Strobe</a> - Turn any webpage into a smart alert.
+Paste a URL.
+Describe what to watch in plain English.
+We'll email you when it happens—or send clean JSON to your webhook.

 Check out my <a href="https://andre-h.dev" target="_blank">personal website!</a>